 It is then just a matter of choosing how the user wants to have the data presented to them (if at all) by checking any or all of the “Open …..” checkboxes.

 Then click OK and when presented with the dialog below, if the user wishes to continue with the process, click Yes.
 Clicking No reverts the user back to the original state.

+If you click No to the question asked here, the predominant value will not get calculated as the needed columns weren’t added.